Power Home Remodeling vs Andersen (2026): Which Brand Wins?

 As mentioned above, PowerHRG sells a Pella Symphony and an NBP window.
 (For more on them, check out our Northeast Building Products reviews page.)
 Honestly, I wouldn't consider either of these a top tier vinyl window.
 Instead, these are "good" mid range vinyl windows.
 Having said that, as long as the installation quality is good, it's often fine to use this level of window.
 (I'd prefer a better window, but it's not a make or break.)

-Andersen sells four main window and door series.
-These include the 100 fibrex (composite frame), 200 series (standard wood-clad), 400 series (upgraded wood-clad), and the A series (an uber upgraded wood-clad).
+Andersen sells five main window and door series.
+These include the 100 fibrex (composite frame), 200 series (standard wood-clad), 400 series (upgraded wood-clad), the A series (an uber upgraded wood-clad), and the E ultra premium series.
 The company keeps their product list low, but they do an excellent job at crafting quality options for consumers.
 In addition, Andersen owns Renewal By Andersen, which sells a sort of upgraded fibrex composite window to the 100 series.

 "When it comes to Power Home Remodeling Windows vs Andersen, what they sell and how they sell it is a big difference between these two companies."